 And let’s be honest – kissing can be complicated.
 The mood, the timing, the lighting, the angle; everything needs to be just right for you to have a memorable kiss.

 But do you know what’s the MOST important part of that kiss?
 Your breath.
+This is why it is important to learn how to have a kissable breath.
 If your breath is clean, fresh and even a little minty, that kiss will be memorable.
 But if your breath stinks like last night’s garlic bread, it will also be memorable – but for all the wrong reasons.

 Bad breath can be caused by a wide variety of factors.
 Poor oral hygiene, gum disease, dry mouth, tobacco and dehydration can all lead to bad breath.
 In addition, some medical conditions (including sinus infections and diabetes) and even foods like garlic, onions and peppers can cause bad breath.